vircadia/vircadia-native-core/BUILD_ANDROID.md

 * Navigate to the `project-athena` repository you cloned and choose the `android` folder and select _OK_
 * Wait for Gradle to sync (this should take around 20 minutes the first time)
 * If a dialog pops open saying "Plugin Update Recommeded" dialog, do not click update, just click X on the top right to close.
-* In the _Projet_ window click on the project you wish to build (i.e. "questInterface") then click _Build_ in the top menu and choose _Make Module 'questInterface'_
+* In the _Project_ window click on the project you wish to build (i.e. "questInterface") then click _Build_ in the top menu and choose _Make Module 'questInterface'_
-* By default this will build the "debug" apk, you can change this by opening the _Build Varients_ window along the left side and select other build types like "release"
+* By default this will build the "debug" apk, you can change this by opening the _Build Variants_ window along the left side and select other build types such as "release".
-* Your newly build APK should reside in project-athena\android\apps\questInterface\release (if you chose release)
+* Your newly build APK should reside in `project-athena\android\apps\questInterface\release` (if you chose release).

 ### Running a Module

-You are free to use "abd" command line or other development tools to install (sideload on quest) your newly build APK, or you can follow the instrutions below to load the APK via Android Studio.
+You are free to use "abd" command line or other development tools to install (sideload on Quest) your newly built APK, or you can follow the instructions below to load the APK via Android Studio.

 * In the toolbar at the top of Android Studio, next to the green hammer icon, you should see a dropdown menu.
 * You may already see a configuration for the module you are trying to build.
 If so, select it.